 There’s a sign out ahead of the area offering an overview of the items you can find here.

 There are two registers ahead of the pick-up window.
-You might notice a thermos holding up one side of the lunch box lid.
+To the side of the register, you might notice a thermos holding up one side of the lunch box lid.

 Below is the menu for lunch and dinner.
-They provide breakfast items as well if you find yourself here in the earlier part of the day.
+Woody’s Lunchbox also offers a breakfast menu if you find yourself here in the earlier part of the day.
 That lunch box tart is a pretty popular item.

 The theming is all very on-point with the idea of it being located in Andy’s backyard.
-It seems like there would have been a nice opportunity for some kind of shade trees available though.
+It seems like there would have been an excellent opportunity for shade trees, though, with it being a backyard.

-At some point, a new dining location, Round-Up Rodeo BBQ, is expected.
+In addition, a new dining location, Round-Up Rodeo BBQ, is expected to open.

 Toy Story Land at Night